-Leisel Jones OAM was Inducted into The Sport Australia Hall of Fame in 2015 as an Athlete Member for the sport of swimming.
+Leisel Jones OAM was Inducted into the Sport Australia Hall of Fame in 2015 as an Athlete Member for her contribution to the sport of swimming.

 Leisel Jones earned the nickname “Lethal Leisel” as she became one of the most successful Australian female swimmers of all time and the first to compete at four Olympic Games.
 Throughout an Olympic career that spanned the 2000 Sydney Games through to London in 2012, the breaststroke specialist won nine Olympic medals; three gold, five silver and one bronze.

 Jones was virtually unbeatable at Commonwealth Games level between Manchester 2002 and Delhi in 2010 as she won 10 gold medals and one silver – including her 50m, 100m and 200m breaststroke clean sweep in Melbourne in 2006 – and at World Championship level she won seven gold, four silver and three bronze across five long course appearances and held 14 world records.
 She also won a silver and a bronze in World Short Course Championship events and one gold, four silver and one bronze at the Pan Pacific Championships.

 Her record of 21 gold, 15 silver and six bronze major championship medals, plus two world records in each of the 100m and 200m breaststroke, sit amongst history’s greats.